The previous Health Birth Practices we've already discussed were:

 To be fair, epidurals are harder to place in women of size because they have more back fat and it can be difficult to predict just how far in the needle must go in order to get to the right space in the spine.
 Multiple tries are often needed to place epidurals properly in women of size.

 Furthermore, women of size have a higher rate of cesareans as well, and many doctors see fat women as a cesarean waiting to happen --- or at least a case of fetal distress waiting to happen.
-Therefore, they often
+Therefore, they often recommend that obese women have an epidural placed early, before the hardest part of labor and before any emergencies occur.

 If an emergency were to occur and they had to use general anesthesia, this presents a higher risk for complications, and especially so in the presence of obesity.
 So to avoid even the smallest possibility of needing to use general anesthesia in a fat person, they recommend drugging ALL fat women very early in labor, just as a precaution.

-may encourage a malpositioned baby.
+The problem is that placing an epidural early in women of size automatically starts restricting their movement and may encourage a malpositioned baby.
 It may increase the risk for slow or non-progressive labors (labor dystocia).
 It definitely increases the risk for instrumental delivery (forceps or vacuum extraction), probably because of the malposition issue.
 And with forceps comes an increased rate of episiotomy, which increases the risk for severe perineal damage.

 So the recommendation for routine across-the-board early epidural placement in "obese" women---while well-intentioned to prevent emergency general anesthesia (which is riskier in people of size)---may actually cause more harm than good.